Greg Horn, Pastor & Head of Staff

 As a singer, Denise was a protege of legendary Metropolitan Opera bass Jerome Hines and has performed operatic roles with local companies including Opera at Florham and Stony Hill players.
 She has also sung as a soloist with the Aspen Music Theater Center, the Montclair Chamber Ensemble, the New Jersey Oratorio Society, the New Jersey Philharmonic Orchestra, the Essex Chamber Orchestra, the Garden State Chorale and the Long Island Concert Pops Orchestra.

-Denise is also ESL instructor and a private voice instructor.
+Denise is also ESL instructor and a private voice teacher.
 Denise can be reached at .

 Sue Sabo, Financial Administrator